cython/cython/docs/src/userguide/pyrex_differences.rst

-Conditional expressions "x if b else y" (python 2.5)
+Conditional expressions "x if b else y" (Python 2.5)
 =====================================================

 Conditional expressions as described in